 Number four players must declare their intention to play white or yellow tees prior to the annual Snowball Tournament.
 The player will be required to play the ENTIRE season and playoffs from the same set of tees.
 Only players playing from white tees will be eligible to move up to a higher position for the next season.

-In the event of serious injury or illness, either to the player or a family member that needs their care, accommodations will be made to replace that player with a temporary player while his absence is required.
+In the event of medical issue, serious injury or illness, either to the player or a family member that needs their care, accommodations will be made to replace that player with a temporary player while his absence is required.
 Once the player is able to return to regular play, the temporary player will be released and the member will rejoin the League play.